rapiddweller/rapiddweller-benerator-ce/doc/using_relational_databases.md

 ## Using Database Repositories

 For frequently-used databases it is more convenient to use a central database configuration repository.
-The repository is located in a folder ' databene' under your user home directory.
+The repository is located in a folder 'databene' under your user home directory.
 You can define a database configuration with a name ( e.g. 'mydb') by storing a correspondingly named properties file there assigning the suffix '.env.properties' (e.g. ' mydb.env.properties', on Windows the file location would be `C:\Documents and Settings\<user_name>\mydb.env.properties`) .
 In the file you can configure the JDBC connection information with the keys db_url, db_driver, db_user, db_password and db_url.